MRes AI and Machine Learning

 With artificial intelligence now embedded in many areas of business and public service, people are needed who combine theoretical grounding in AI with the ability to imagine, lead and deliver Research & Development (R&D) projects that meet regulatory and real-world performance expectations.
 This MRes programme gives the opportunity to gain these skills, for a wide range of industries and careers, and we offer projects in various domains such as health, business and finance, communications, and energy / product supply systems.

-The MRes programme is a one year full-time programme leading to th MRes award.
+The MRes programme is a one-year, full-time programme leading to the MRes award.
 It is designed to provide focussed AI training and a high-level supervised research project that will result in developing high-level analytical skills and a broad range of competences.
-The MRes also involves taught-module lectures and assessments in the first and second terms, combined with initial work on the main project, followed by full-time work on the project for the remainder of the year, with submission of an individual thesis at the end.
+The MRes also involves taught-module lectures and assessments in the first and second terms, combined with initial work on the main project, followed by full-time work on the project until 30 September, with the individual MRes thesis being submitted towards the end.
 The research project is normally supervised by one AI expert, and often co-supervised with an expert in an application area.
 Some students may also have a co-supervisor from industry.
 MRes award holders would be able to, for example:

 - Apply the principles of the law as well as understanding of responsible research and innovation, data protection, ethics and bias relevant to AI research and innovation.